 If you have worked elsewhere in the EU and now live in Germany, you may also eligible for unemployment benefits.

-The 2 types of unemployment benefits in Germany
+What are the 2 types of unemployment benefits in Germany?

 Arbeitslosengeld 1 is typically what people first receive when they either resign or are let go.
 The conditions to obtain Arbeitslosengeld 1 are as follows: